STAR GAZING IN LAKE TEKAPO

 Mt John is a working research facility and access after dark is not available to the general public.

 You can visit during the day, the views are amazing!

 Star Gazing Tours:

 Dark Sky Project take you to Mt John or Cowan's Observatory.

 Tekapo Springs also offer Night Tours which include a soak in the hot pools!

-Silver River Stargazing take to their exclusive star gazing location on their private 25,000 acre farm.
-If you're staying with us, you can get a discount on Silver River Stargazing.
-Just ask at our reception when you check in!
+Silver River Stargazing take you to their exclusive star gazing location on their private 25,000 acre farm.

 Billy the Bard For a more informal and entertaining evening, join local character Billy the Bard on the Lake Front Domain at sunset for 'starytelling' as he calls out the starts.
 Billy is full of information and mythical tales.
 Billy offers this to anyone who wishes to join in for free.
 If you have a great time, we're sure he'd appreciate a little koha (tip).